-For FY 2017-18, water and sewer rates are not increased unless the County raises its rates.
+For FY 2017-18, no water or sewer rates are no increased.
 Previously, for FY 2016-17, water and sewer rates were not increased.
 In comparison, FY 2015-16 water rates were increased to help fund for application costs for grants; however, sewer rates remained the same.

 At 5/26/17, water revenues are ahead of last year's pace and on pace to exceed budgeted projections.
 Sewer revenues are about the same, but have exceeded projections each of the previous three fiscal years.
-However, to maintain our conservative posture toward revenues and based on the above described trends, water revenues are projected at slightly less than FY 2016-17 totals (\$1,160,000), and sewer revenues are projected at \$1,400,000.
+However, to maintain our conservative posture toward revenues, water revenues are projected at slightly less than FY 2016-17 totals (\$1,160,000), and sewer revenues are projected at \$1,400,000.